jdevfullstack/github-pages-tutorial/README.md

 can be done through video presentations.
 Others really need to be written.

-Say, other tutorials is best done through a video presentation just like a bodybuilding demonstration but a tutorial in tech, particularly just like the full documentation of a computer language, is best done through text.
+Say, other tutorials are best done through video presentations just like bodybuilding demonstrations but tutorials in tech, particularly just like the full documentation of
+computer languages, are best done through text.
 Imagine if you will be doing all those through video presentations, first, that is not practical, second